 Cushaw Squash - [Gooseneck Squash,

-have never seen them for sale in Southern California.
-They are characterized
+- I have never seen them for sale in Southern California.
+They are

-by a bulbous body topped by a long, often curved neck which may be thick,
+characterized by a bulbous body topped by a long, often curved neck which

-thin or bulbous.
-A number of varieties are available, white, green and
+may be thick, thin or bulbous.
+A number of varieties are available,

-striped, and some can grow to around 15 pounds.
-A green striped variety
+white, green and striped, and some can grow to around 15 pounds.
+A green

-with deep orange flesh seems to be the most popular and is considered a
+striped variety with deep orange flesh seems to be the most popular and

 Delicata Squash -

-in Southern California, The photo specimen was 6-1/4 inches long,
+supermarkets in Southern California, The photo specimen was 6-1/4 inches

-The skin is cream color with green stripes but when over-ripe it is yellow
+average.
+The skin is cream color with green stripes but when over-ripe it

 Eight Ball Squash - [Tondo di Piacenza,